Join Here | Log In

 For someone with reduced vasoconstriction in the legs, the heart rate increases dramatically to maintain normal blood pressure.
 This increase could be worsened in high-heat conditions, causing more blood to flow to the skin.[ref]

-Dysautonomia is a term you will often see when reading about POTS.
+POTS is usually classified as a type of dysautonomia.
 Essentially, dysautonomia means a dysfunction of the autonomic nervous system.
 It is a catch-all term, with several chronic conditions falling under the umbrella of dysautonomia.[ref]

 The autonomic nervous system controls involuntary functions in the body – including heart rate, blood pressure, and the motility of the digestive tract.